 Prayer: Righteous One, I bow my heart in anguish over my sinful ways and worldly choices.
 You have called me to be holy and I have not honored Your desire for me to be set apart for Your purposes.
 Teach me to obey Your call!
 Shine on me, Holy God!

-Worship God – the Holy One: “Ascribe to the LORD the glory
+3. Worship God Because He Is the Holy One: “Ascribe to the LORD the glory

 Prayer: Father, I am in awe of Your holy splendor!
 You alone are worthy of worship and honor!
 You invite me into Your presence to give myself as an offering so that You might transform me by Your holiness.
 May I shine with Your holiness as You shape me into the image of Your Son, Jesus, so that I might be a living reflection of His character.